-But there was also something incredibly endearing about a lot of those who'd turned up: these were young people without any irony at all, passionate about their politics and entirely unashamed of their own weirdness.
+But there was also something incredibly endearing about a lot of those who'd turned up: These were young people without any irony at all, passionate about their politics, and entirely unashamed of their own weirdness.

 The problems only started when they opened their mouths.
-The biggest bogeyman stalking the hall was feminism.
+The biggest boogeyman stalking the hall was feminism.
 "They're nothing like the original feminists who just wanted to vote," one told me.
 "They seem to be actively anti-male."
 Another explained his admiration for Donald Trump.
 "He's getting rid of this horrible third-wave feminism movement that's perpetuating racism and sexism.
 The only way racism will end is if we stop talking about it."

-A lot of those I spoke to didn't want their names used, and seemed deeply suspicious of the media.
-A young Gujarati woman explained that "if you visit India, you visit China, you visit Japan – they all have their distinct cultures.
-I think that's lacking today in the west."
-As an example, she offered the new James Bond film, which is "totally left-wing".
-As it happens, I didn't agree with her, or with many of those that I spoke to – but don't they still have the right to their opinions?
+A lot of those I spoke to didn't want their names used and seemed deeply suspicious of the media.
+A young Gujarati woman explained that "if you visit India, you visit China, you visit Japan—they all have their distinct cultures.
+I think that's lacking today in the West."
+As an example, she offered the new James Bond film, which is "totally left wing."
+As it happens, I didn't agree with her, or with many of those that I spoke to—but don't they still have the right to their opinions?
 Don't they have a right to free speech?

 This was the whole point of the evening; the Young British Heritage Society is the latest half-formed thing to rise out of our increasingly stupid free speech wars.
-Its general secretary, Jamie Patel, used his brief speech to announce that "cultural Marxists have hijacked the country's institutions", and that "any attempt to celebrate British history" is silenced by political correctness.
+Its general secretary, Jamie Patel, used his brief speech to announce that "cultural Marxists have hijacked the country's institutions," and that "any attempt to celebrate British history" is silenced by political correctness.

-Speaker Sophie Thomas gnomically declared campus censorship to be a "murky shadow of foreboding".
-Keynote speaker Milo Yiannopoulos remarked that "if you question feminism you can find yourself thrown out of university".
-The impression from all sides was that we're now living in a society under politically-correct totalitarianism, where any opinion that falls outside the academy's liberal dogmas is ruthlessly silenced.
+Speaker Sophie Thomas gnomically declared campus censorship to be a "murky shadow of foreboding."
+Keynote speaker Milo Yiannopoulos remarked that "if you question feminism, you can find yourself thrown out of university."
+The impression from all sides was that we're now living in a society under politically correct totalitarianism, where any opinion that falls outside the academy's liberal dogmas is ruthlessly silenced.
 Which is strange, because if you open any newspaper or watch any news channel, you'll eventually find someone saying the same thing.
 If the PC police really are trying to shut down free speech, they're not doing a very good job of it.

 Free speech here doesn't really mean free speech.
 These are, after all, people from the same alt-right milieu who in " Gamergate" threw an extended tantrum over video-game journalists writing things they didn't approve of, with the implicit prescription that these things should not be allowed to be written, and then another one over an all-women Ghostbusters film, with the implicit prescription that this film should not be allowed to have been made.

 All this is tied up with a deeply dispiriting debate-nerd pedantry.
-Speakers never tired of making fetishistic invocations of Logic and Reason and Facts; as Sophie Thomas insisted, the "utter hatred for people with different views goes against Socratic debate" – as if everyone you impose yourself on should have to follow Oxford union rules.
-It's not hard to see why: only in a formal debate do you have to give stupid and boring ideas a hearing they don't deserve.
+Speakers never tired of making fetishistic invocations of logic and reason and facts; as Sophie Thomas insisted, the "utter hatred for people with different views goes against Socratic debate"—as if everyone you impose yourself on should have to follow Oxford union rules.
+It's not hard to see why: Only in a formal debate do you have to give stupid and boring ideas a hearing they don't deserve.
 In fact, one of the earliest speakers, a Breitbart journalist, gave the game away.
 "No matter what," he said, "these opinions will not go unheard."

-The Young British Heritage Society has big plans; they want to set up chapters in every British university – but it's not really clear what any of them will actually do, beyond meeting in a pub once a week and appreciating the logical, rational whiff of their communal farts.
+The Young British Heritage Society has big plans; they want to set up chapters in every British college—but it's not really clear what any of them will actually do, beyond meeting in a pub once a week and appreciating the logical, rational whiff of their communal farts.
 But most of the people I spoke to in the audience weren't there to support the YBHS at all, but to marvel over the event's keynote speaker, the "gay conservative provocateur" Milo Yiannopoulos.

 For his fans, Milo Yiannopoulos isn't just a washed-up journalist with a head like a broom and a knack for annoying overly serious students; he's a living god and an object of desperate, panting desire.
 "I'd love to meet him," one acolyte told me.
 "I love Milo so much.
-He represents truth, logic and common sense.
+He represents truth, logic, and common sense.
 He's amazing."